 In our ultimate guide to Iceland’s Golden Circle, we cover everything you need to know in order to create the perfect itinerary and embark upon the adventure of a lifetime!

-The Golden Circle also includes other lesser-known attractions including a “secret” lagoon, a beautiful geothermal spa, and an ancient volcanic crater, to name just a few!
+The Golden Circle also includes some of Iceland’s lesser-known attractions including a “secret” lagoon, a beautiful geothermal spa, and an ancient volcanic crater, to name just a few!

 The Golden Circle makes up part of the greater Ring Road which, as the name suggests, is a road that loops around the entire island, connecting most of the inhabited parts of the country.
 There are few suitable roads that cut directly through the heart of Iceland due to a large portion of the country’s middle being covered in a permanent ice cap the size of Puerto Rico in the form of the Vatnajökull glacier.